 Sanitized is free from 99.9% of bacteria.
-Only the right chemical in tandem with the right process with achieve being considered sanitized.
+Only the right chemical in tandem with the right process with achieve sanitization.

 Make sure operators and know how to properly sanitize their work space, not just clean it.
 Too often I see cooks doing things wrong, then I check with management and they don’t even know proper usage and procedures.

-Have a meeting with your cleaning supplies supplier and get mandatory staff wide training.
+Have a meeting with your cleaning supplies supplier and conduct a mandatory staff-wide training.
 After training, provide detailed documentation, and test everybody on this information at least once per quarter.

-Here are some pesky health inspection check items that will likely not fail you, but can deduct points from your score and harm your guests, so be on the lookout.
+Here are some pesky health inspection check items that will likely not cause you to fail, but can still deduct points from your score and harm your guests.

 If you are going to keep spoons and tongs on the line for use with multiple raw proteins (like chicken and beef) they must be kept in water above 165° F. The water must be changed anytime visible debris is found in the water.

-Never mix utensils designated for raw proteins with ready to eat food, like lettuce or tomatoes.
+Never – and I mean never – mix utensils designated for raw proteins with ready-to-eat food, like lettuce or tomatoes.

 Stored silverware must be covered, and glasses and plates must be stored upside down.
 Do not handle any stored silverware in an area where the guest makes contact.